Yale University: Collections

 Yale University's Sterling Memorial Library, as seen from Maya Lin's sculpture, Women's Table.
 The sculpture records the number of women enrolled at Yale over its history; female undergraduates were not admitted until 1969.

-Yale University Library, which holds over 15 million volumes, is the second-largest university collection in the United States.
+Yale University Library, which holds over 15 million volumes, is the second-largest university collection in the United States after Harvard.
 The main library, Sterling Memorial Library, contains about 4 million volumes, and other holdings are dispersed at subject and location libraries.
+For the 2022 fiscal year, the university reported 9,144,904 physical library holdings and 2,784,465 holdings in their digital/electronic collection.

 Rare books are found in several Yale collections.
 The Beinecke Rare Book Library has a large collection of rare books and manuscripts.
 The Harvey Cushing/John Hay Whitney Medical Library includes important historical medical texts, including an impressive collection of rare books, as well as historical medical instruments.
 The Lewis Walpole Library contains the largest collection of 18th‑century British literary works.
 The Elizabethan Club, technically a private organization, makes its Elizabethan folios and first editions available to qualified researchers through Yale.